 In addition to establishing the initial conditions within the river system, the user must define the starting water surface elevation in any storage areas and 2D flow area that are defined.
 This is accomplished from the initial conditions editor.
 The user can enter a stage for each storage area within the system.
 2D Flow areas have several ways of establishing initial conditions within the 2D flow area.

-For more information on unsteady flow data, please review chapter 7 of the HEC-RAS User's manual.
+For more information on unsteady flow data, please review "Modeling Multiple Bridge and/or Culvert Openings" of the HEC-RAS User's manual.